WNTR: Recent history

-Flip to Hot AC

-On May 22, 2013, at 5 p.m., after playing Kesha's "Blow", and a goodbye message, followed by Simple Minds' "Don't You (Forget About Me)", WNTR began stunting with several micro-formats.
-They included Mainstream Rock as Rock 107.9, all Garth Brooks hits as Garth 107.9, Christmas music as Yule 107.9, all boy bands as Heartthrob 107.9, all Midwestern-born artists as 107.9 Heartland Radio, and the sounds of nature as Earth 107.9.

-The following day at 5 p.m., a Hot AC format was introduced under the name "107.9 The Mix."
-Dave Smiley from sister station WZPL launched the station with Fall Out Boy's "My Songs Know What You Did in the Dark (Light Em Up)".
+On May 22, 2013, at 5 p.m., after playing Kesha's "Blow", and a goodbye message, followed by Simple Minds' "Don't You (Forget About Me)", WNTR began stunting with micro-formats (Rock as Rock 107.9, all Garth Brooks as Garth 107.9, Christmas music as Yule 107.9, all boy bands as Heartthrob 107.9, all Midwestern-born artists as 107.9 Heartland Radio, and sounds of nature as Earth 107.9).
+The following day at 5 p.m., a Hot AC format was introduced under the name "107.9 The Mix", with Dave Smiley from sister station WZPL launching the station with Fall Out Boy's "My Songs Know What You Did in the Dark (Light Em Up)".

-Cumulus ownership

 On February 13, 2019, Cumulus Media and Entercom announced an agreement in which WNTR, WXNT, and WZPL would be swapped to Cumulus in exchange for WNSH (now WXBK) in New York City and WHLL and WMAS-FM in Springfield, Massachusetts.
-Under the terms of the deal, Cumulus began operating WNTR under a local marketing agreement (LMA) on March 1, 2019.
+Under the terms of the deal, Cumulus began operating WNTR under a local marketing agreement on March 1, 2019.
 The swap was completed on May 9, 2019.

-On April 10, 2020, WNTR dropped its Hot AC format and began stunting with Christmas music again.
-The stunting was framed as a form of escapism in response to the global uncertainly brought on by the COVID-19 pandemic.
-On May 14, 2020, WNTR ended its month of Christmas music and shifted back to mainstream adult contemporary, still branded as "107.9 The Mix".
+On April 10, 2020, WNTR dropped its hot AC format and began stunting with Christmas music again.
+The stunting was framed as a form of escapism in response to the global uncertainly brought on by the COVID-19 Pandemic.
+On May 14, 2020, WNTR ended its Christmas music stunt and shifted back to adult contemporary, still branded as "107.9 The Mix".